NyteshadeXT/PF2e-Core-Vault/01) Rules/Character Building/Feats/Beast Trainer.md

 You have an impressive innate ability to tame and command ferocious beasts.
-You become trained in the Nature skill and gain your choice of the [[Feats/Pet|Pet]] general feat or the [[Feats/Train Animal|Train Animal]] skill feat.
+You become trained in the Nature skill and gain your choice of the [[Pet|Pet]] general feat or the [[Train Animal|Train Animal]] skill feat.

 *Source: Pathfinder Player Core*
 *ORC*